See astronaut's wild view of a discarded ISS module burning up

-The International Space Station is about to get a new addition, the Russian-made Nauka laboratory.
+The International Space Station just got a new addition, the Russian-made Nauka laboratory, which docked Thursday morning.
 But first, it had to get rid of a 20-year-old module that will no longer be needed.
-The old module got a spectacular send-off as it burned up in Earth's atmosphere.
+That old module got a spectacular send-off as it burned up in Earth's atmosphere.

 European Space Agency astronaut and ISS crew member Thomas Pesquet captured views of the Pirs module farewell process from undocking to when it turned into a streaking fireball.